Elhamyali/clf-climate-label-study/README.md

 Involves calculating the GHG emissions associated with each ingredient, providing a quantifiable measure of environmental impact.

-- **Phase 4:** Defining the threshold for GHG emissions Defines a threshold for GHG emissions, which will evaluate and label the climate impact of different meals through stop light colors.
+- **Phase 4:** Defining the threshold for GHG emissions Defines a threshold for GHG emissions, which will evaluate and label the climate impact of different meals through stoplight colors.

-- **Phase 5:** Future analyses for the study Encompasses future analyses that use the data gathered and processed in the earlier phases to draw meaningful conclusions and insights relevant to the Climate Label Study.
+- **Phase 5:** Future analyses for the study that uses the data gathered and processed in the earlier phases to draw meaningful conclusions and insights relevant to the Climate Label Study.